 Alabama native and serial entrepreneur, Ted Giles is known to his friends, family & customers as the “fried chicken expert.”
 Ted began his career by stepping into a leadership role in a family foodservice equipment business that invented the ventless frying technology kicking off the foodservice movement in convenience stores, Giles Enterprises.
 Over the next 30+ years, Ted was responsible for growing and/or creating several businesses within the foodservice space, most notably Chester’s International (a 1000+ unit fractional franchise foodservice program), Wynn’s Grain & Spice (a blending supplier), & BirdShack Fried Chicken (a convenience store fried chicken program).
 Today, Ted focuses his efforts on his role as CEO of Wynn’s Grain & Spice.
 A long-time NATSO member, Ted looks forward to furthering his impact on the truck stop and travel plaza business industry through his role in the NATSO Chairman’s Circle.
 Ted currently resides in Birmingham, Alabama with his wife, Donna.
 Ted’s son and daughter-in-law, Wynn and Alexis Giles are the third generation to step into the leadership of their family businesses.

-Business Development/Mergers & Acquisitions professional with 37 years of well rounded international/domestic petroleum experience in all types of transactions and management.
+Business Development/Mergers & Acquisitions professional with 37 years of well rounded international/domestic petroleum experience in all types of transactions and management, currently at Phillips 66.
 Successfully completed over $15 billion in transactions.

 President & CEO